BCG Pymetrics Test: All 12 Mini Games w/ Simulation (May 2023)

 Mini-game 11: Towers

 The game gives you three towers of stacked colored discs.
-Your objective is to rearrange these discs between the tower, moving one disc at a time, until your towers look like the target tower appearing on the top of the screen.
+Your objective is to rearrange these discs between the towers, moving one disc at a time, until your towers look like the target tower appearing on the top of the screen.
 The fewer moves you use, the better.
 You have 2 minutes to complete the task.

 Trait tested: Decision-making